PHEvers/PHEvers/README.md

   <a href="https://www.instagram.com/ph.evers/?theme=dark" target="_blank"><img src="https://img.shields.io/badge/-Instagram-%23E4405F?style=for-the-badge&logo=instagram&logoColor=white" target="_blank"></a>
   <a href = "mailto:pedroevers@gmail.com"><img src="https://img.shields.io/badge/-Gmail-%23333?style=for-the-badge&logo=gmail&logoColor=white" target="_blank"></a>
   <a href="https://www.linkedin.com/in/pedro-henrique-evers-903a3ab3/" target="_blank"><img src="https://img.shields.io/badge/-LinkedIn-%230077B5?style=for-the-badge&logo=linkedin&logoColor=white" target="_blank"></a>
 </div>

-Hello there!
-I'm Pedro, from Blumenau, Brazil.
-This is my page and currently i'm learnig about C# I've already studied about C, C++, a little bit of Java, all of them in UFSC (Santa Catarina federal university) Today i'm searching for a new job, somewhere i can do both, study and work.
+Today i'm searching for a new job, somewhere i can do both, study and work.
-You can find me on my email pedroevers@gmail.com, my linkedin www.linkedin.com/in/pedro-henrique-evers-903a3ab3 and my ig @ph.evers
-Any questions, please, send me a message.